MostlyWhat/128Bit-Yuzu-Installer/README.md

 License
 -------

-LiftInstall is licensed under the Apache 2.0 License, which can be found in [LICENSE](LICENSE).
+yuzu_x128 Installer is licensed under the Apache 2.0 License, which can be found in [LICENSE](LICENSE).